AdityaKanthManne/Real-Time-News-Sentiment-Signal-Engine-for-Trading/README.md

 # 📰 Real-Time News Sentiment Signal Engine for Trading

-This project builds an end-to-end real-time sentiment analysis engine for financial news and social media feeds, transforming headlines and tweets into actionable trading signals.
-The model evaluates the sentiment and triggers alerts or strategy decisions based on changing market tone.
+This project builds a real-time sentiment analysis engine for financial news and social media feeds, transforming headlines and tweets into actionable trading signals.
+It uses free APIs, open-source libraries, and publicly accessible models to remain fully cost-effective and deployable by individual developers or quant teams.

 ---

 ## 📌 Key Features

-- **Live News Feed Aggregation** from sources like Twitter, Bloomberg headlines, and NewsAPI.
+- **Live News Feed Aggregation** from free sources like NewsAPI (free tier) and Twitter API v2 (developer account).
-- **Financial Sentiment Classification** using fine-tuned models like FinBERT or GPT-4.
+- **Financial Sentiment Classification** using open-source models like FinBERT on HuggingFace.
-- **Signal Generation Engine** that computes rolling sentiment scores and change deltas to identify trading opportunities.
+- **Signal Generation Engine** based on rolling sentiment deltas, keyword detection, and ticker-specific news volume.
-- **Modular Pipeline**: Data ingestion → Preprocessing → Sentiment scoring → Signal logic → Output triggers.
+- **Modular Pipeline**: Ingestion → Preprocessing → Sentiment scoring → Signal logic → Output triggers.
-- **Backtest Compatibility**: Signal outputs are structured for use in backtesting platforms like Backtrader or Zipline.
+- **Backtest-Ready Output**: Signals formatted for easy integration with platforms like Backtrader or Zipline.

 ---

 ## 🧠 Use Case

-Quant funds, prop trading firms, and retail traders increasingly use alternative data such as real-time sentiment to detect early market shifts and alpha opportunities.
-This project focuses on:
-- Detecting shifts in sentiment across major tickers.
-- Producing tradeable signals on high-impact news.
-- Aligning with volatility spikes or institutional flows.
+This engine is intended for:
+- Quant researchers looking to integrate news sentiment into alpha generation.
+- Retail traders building rule-based strategies.
+- Developers experimenting with alternative data for signal extraction.

+It helps identify:
+- Sentiment spikes around major stocks and crypto assets.
+- High-impact news triggers across economic, regulatory, or geopolitical events.

 ---